 The answer: CloudCannon.
-It was recommended by a new employee who had used CloudCannon as a freelancer.
 Netflix initially trialled it on a single project, devices.netflix.com, which lists and recommends the vast range of Netflix-supported devices available to consumers.

 CloudCannon’s merits quickly became obvious.
 It lets developers work rapidly and frees them from the overhead of maintaining servers and updates.
 It gives content editors a staging environment that allows fuss-free content changes and gets everyone pulling in the same direction by syncing through Git.

 A further benefit is the integration of Netflix’s internal translation system into CloudCannon, which allows for the seamless translation of Netflix sites into more than 30 languages.